daredoes/default-dashboard/README.md

 1. Add through  [HACS](https://github.com/custom-components/hacs)
 2. Create a dropdown helper called `Default Dashboard`.
 The entity id must be `input_select.default_dashboard`.
 Give it the option of "refresh", and select this option.
+3. Create a toggle helper called `Default Dashboard`.
+The entity id must be `input_boolean.default_dashboard`.
+Save it, and leave it disabled.
-3. Reload the homepage.
-This will update the `Default Dashboard` helper to have all possible dashboards an options, with the option "enabled" selected.
+4. Reload the homepage.
+This will update the `Default Dashboard` helper to have all possible dashboards an options, with the option "lovelace" selected.
-4. Choose an option for the `Default Dashboard` helper.
+5. Choose an option for the `Default Dashboard` dropdown helper, and enable the toggle helper.
-5. Reload the home URL on mobile, and watch it set the default dashboard away from Overview
+6. Reload the home URL, and watch it set the default dashboard away from Overview

 ---

 [commits-shield]: https://img.shields.io/github/commit-activity/y/daredoes/default-dashboard.svg
 [commits]: https://github.com/daredoes/default-dashboard/commits/master